brillout/wildcard-api/docs/readme.template.md

 This allows Wildcard to have a simple design and to be super easy to use.
 (Wildcard is a mere 1.1K-LOCs.)

-Wildcard's simplicity and flexibility fits quick prototyping with full-stack JavaScript like a glove.
+Wildcard's simplicity and flexibility fits like a glove an environment of quick prototyping with full-stack JavaScript.
-Once a prototype matures to a full-fledged product with an API with an increasing number of conusmers, RPC is then often replaced with REST/GraphQL.
+When a prototype's API matures to a stable API with an increasing number of conusmers, RPC is then often replaced with REST/GraphQL.

 At
 [RPC vs REST/GraphQL](/docs/rpc.md#rpc-vs-restgraphql)
 we elaborate more on RPC and
-explain when RPC or/and REST/GraphQL should be used.
+explain when RPC and REST/GraphQL should be used.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path